 Only, then I didn’t realize it didn’t have to be a dream.
 Did I miss my calling in life?
 I don’t know, but I’m still enthusiastic every time I see a picture of fine dining foods.

 Well, okay… a picture of a stacked quarter-pound burger is beautiful, too, when presented correctly.
 To tell the truth, I love food… I live to eat and to be served.
 I don’t want to do dishes afterward, I just want to go on about my day.
 Is that too much to ask?
 Well, I hope not.
-Until I can have what I want, I’m just one person on a budget.
+Until I can have what I want, I need cooking for one recipes.

 Since I’m not as wealthy as I wish to be yet, I have to ball on a budget.
 Besides, there are times when you want more than a boss sandwich or a salad.
 Granted, either can be deliciously healthy and filling meals, but they get old.
 This means I will have to learn how to cook those foods I aspire to have brought to my table and put them on the table myself.

 Vegan cooking for one blog: Plant-Based on a Budget: How I Ate Well on $5 a Day

 Nobody eats frozen meals anymore.
 I have to cook!
 But here’s the deal: I typically don’t like leftovers although when the food is especially tasty, I wish for more.
 Leftovers clog up the refrigerator with more dishes I must wash, so recipes for one person works best for me when I can’t do take-out or delivery.

 With this in mind, here are a few of my favorite dinner for one recipes.
 I hope you enjoy them.

 If you want a different approach to hot wings, try spicy Chinese chicken wings!
 They are extremely easy to prepare and they are one of my favorite cooking for one recipes.
 You can adjust your seasonings if they are too spicy for you.